I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 "The Prince of Evil"

-According to Metal-Archives, Last Prophecy was formed in 1992 and are still an active band today, though the current member list is down to only two players: bassist Stéphane Sauvage and guitarist Nelson Maia.
+According to Metal-Archives, Last Prophecy was formed in 1992, and they are still an active band today, though the current member list is down to only two players: bassist Stéphane Sauvage and guitarist Nelson Maia.

-The ten tracks on Shadows of the Past are a serviceable blend of Powerslave-era Iron Maiden with a pinch of Yngwie Malmsteen's widdly-widdly neo-classical guitar heroism for flavor.
+The 10 tracks on Shadows of the Past are a serviceable blend of Powerslave-era Iron Maiden with a pinch of Yngwie Malmsteen's widdly-widdly neo-classical guitar heroism for flavor.

 Disc 1 of Stormspell's reissue is the full Shadows of the Past album, kicking off with a short but sturdy (and very Steve Harris-like) bass intro, "Rising From the Ashes."
 The rest of the band joins in on the first track proper, "Sarkhandu," an impressively moody number that gives all of the band members a chance to show off their abilities.
 In spite of the band's way-obvious Maiden worship, vocalist Luke Bernard surprisingly doesn't sound much like Bruce Dickinson; he actually reminds me quite a bit of former Iced Earth singer John Greely (who appeared I.E.'s 1991 classic Night of the Stormrider).
 "Out of Shadows" and "Lost in Space" are classy, melodic metal numbers that both flirt with "epic" length, as each clocks in at around seven minutes.